doongjohn/cs-fsm/README.md

     ) { ... }

-    // - execute this method to update this state machine public void Update() { ... }
+    // - execute this method to update this state machine public void UpdateFsm() { ... }

+    // - execute this method to call `OnUpdate` callback of the current state public void Update() { ... }
 }
 ```